HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 Fade to white.

 Martin watched his brother.
 The handsome Thomas.
 The promising Thomas.
 The fruitful and multiplying Thomas.
-29 million per mil Thomas.
-Their father (24 million) didn't even try to fight his joyful tears as he pinned the golden dove on his son's chest.
+Twenty-nine million per mil Thomas.
+Their father (twenty-four million) didn't even try to fight his joyful tears as he pinned the golden dove on his son's chest.
 His good son.
 His true son.
 For Thomas the Office in the city.
 For Thomas the planning and pleasing and roasted chickens and martinis.
 For Thomas the children as easy as pencil drawings.

-For Martin Stone, 2 million per milliliter and most of those dead, a package.
+For Martin Stone, two million per milliliter and most of those dead, a package.
 In a nice box, to be certain.
 Irradiated teak.
 It didn't matter now anyway.
 Martin knew without looking what lay nestled in the box.
 A piece of paper and a bottle.
 The paper was an ordnance unknown until he opened the box.
 It was a lottery.
 The only way to be fair.
 It was his ticket.

 It might request that he present himself at his local Induction Center at 0900 at the close of the school year.
 To be shipped out to the Front, which by then might be in Missouri for all anyone knew.
 He'd suit up and boot it across the twisted, bubbled moonscape of the Sea of Glass.
 An astronaut.
 Bouncing on the pulses from Los Alamos to the Pacific.
 He would never draw again.
 By Christmas, he wouldn't have the fine motor skills.